Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Discussion

-It is evident that the signal-to-noise ratio we have achieved has made it possible to produce high quality measurements of both the XANES and EXAFS features in a single shot using a femtosecond probe.
-This enables XAS probing of ultrafast processes, but especially those samples in extreme conditions which are limited to a low shot rate.
-The development of this ultrafast XAS platform is on-going, with clear routes for further improvements on flux, photon energy and spectral resolution.
-Petawatt-class laser systems are becoming more commonplace, providing an order of magnitude more laser power than the experiment we detail.
-These systems can access higher electron energies~\cite{Gonsalves2019,Thomas2010}, and an estimated order of magnitude increase in the associated X-ray flux~\cite{Bloom2020, Thomas2010}.
-Novel targetry techniques can also be used to increase the source X-ray flux.
-Recent results~\cite{Rakowski2022, Kozlova2020, TaPhuoc2008} have shown that introducing a density gradient into the target, using a wire or razor blade obstruction, can increase the electron oscillation radius and frequency, enhancing the X-ray emission by an order of magnitude.
-Combining the above improvements in laser technology and targetry one could speculate two orders of magnitude improvement in signal-to-noise.
-See Fig.~\ref{fig:perspective} (a) for a simulated comparison of these improvements, based on the noise being Poisson-limited by the photon number.
+\myindent Other improvements to the technique are possible.
 The spectral resolution can be increased by using a perfect crystal (such as Si or Ge) instead of a mosaic crystal, if a sacrifice in X-ray flux can be allowed.
-Simulations using MMPXRT~\cite{Smid2021} suggest sub-eV resolution in this configuration.
+Simulations using MMPXRT~\cite{Smid2021} suggest sub-eV resolution in such a configuration.
 The small source size of the X-rays (sub-micron~\cite{Kneip2010HEDP}) can be harnessed in conjunction with a suitable focusing optic, such as a toroidal crystal, to allow micron focusing of the probe beam.
-This can be used to probe small sample volumes (for example in HED targets) or high-resolution scanning of inhomogeneities in industrial samples such as batteries or spintronics materials.
-Accessing higher electron beam energies will also generate synchrotron spectra with higher critical energies, and thus provide photons of 100's keV~\cite{Kneip2010HEDP, Hojbota2022}.
-These photon energies cannot be accessed easily by conventional synchrotron facilities, and will provide the capability to probe higher-Z elements and inner atomic edges.
-Important, for example, in nuclear research~\cite{Lind2007}.
+This can be used to probe small sample volumes (for example in HED targets) or high-resolution scanning of inhomogeneities in industrial samples such as batteries or spintronic materials.
 The stability of the electron accelerator can be improved through laser techniques~\cite{Dopp2017,Pousa2022}, and recent studies have shown that machine learning can be used to optimise the X-ray emission~\cite{Shalloo2020, Ye2022}.